Unframed version suitable for printing

 3. Clean the record using a cleaning cloth or other such method.
 Do NOT use a machine yet.

 4. Record both sides of the vinyl as wave files (*.wav), usually about 420MB.
-Set levels such that the loudest signal level almost fills the available volume range without clipping (except that caused by scratches).
+Set levels such that the loudest signal excluding scratches almost fills the available volume range without clipping.
 Afterwards, check recording peaks for clipping, and if necessary re-record with lower levels.
-Avoiding writing with the vinyl surface as background, note the final levels on a corner of the inner sleeve, or on a sticky note attached to it.
+Avoiding writing with the vinyl surface as background, note on a corner of the inner sleeve, or on a sticky note attached to it, the final levels and where the loudest non-scratch peaks are on the album.

 5. If you have a cleaning machine, repeat 2 - 4, using it in 3.
-Choose the best recording.
+Choose the best recording to work with, but do not delete the other one until work on the album is finished.

 7. If the album consists of tracks separated by periods of silence, it's probably easiest to split the wave file into individual tracks now, and deal with each track separately, but if the tracks run into one another, you will have to keep the whole side together as a unit for the next stage.

 8. What happens now is software dependent.
 Some can mark or interpolate scratches (aka impulses) automatically, but usually many more normal transients than genuine flaws are marked or interpolated, so false marks overwhelm one, or automatic interpolation ruins the sound.
-I use the Interpolate command in DCart to remove individual scratches by replacing the current selection with interpolated waveform, though care is needed in choosing start and end points for the selection, as small changes can make large differences to the replacement.
+I only trust my ears to find scratches, and then use the Interpolate command in DCart to remove them by replacing the current selection with interpolated waveform, though care is needed in choosing start and end points for the selection, as small changes can make large differences to the replacement.
+For some types of music, for example pipe music, interpolation will reduce the severity of a scratch, but still leave an appreciable knock, and for these it is necessary to replace the damaged section of waveform by copying from an identical section close to the damage.
 Notwithstanding the caution above, I sometimes apply Sound Forge's Click and Crackle Removal for auto removal of vinyl 'wear'.
 My method in more detail is:

 1. If you have turntable rumble, sample it from the side or track lead in or lead out, and save the sample.
 For obvious reasons, this has to be done now, but is easily overlooked.